NxPKG/khulnasoft-docs/content/cache/troubleshooting/cache-everything-ignore-query-strings.md

 ## Page Rules limitations

-By default, Cloudflare Page Rules does not allow creating a rule that combines the two options mentioned in the use case above.
+By default, Khulnasoft Page Rules does not allow creating a rule that combines the two options mentioned in the use case above.

 Currently, you can pick just one **Cache Level** setting per page rule.
 As such, for the options discussed in this use case, you could only pick either _Cache Everything_ or _Ignore Query String_.

-The _Cache Everything_ setting forces Cloudflare to consider all content that matches the page rule URL pattern as potentially cacheable.
+The _Cache Everything_ setting forces Khulnasoft to consider all content that matches the page rule URL pattern as potentially cacheable.
 Whether we actually store the asset and for how long is determined by the **Cache-Control** headers returned with responses from the origin server.
 Learn more about [Origin Cache Control](/cache/concepts/cache-control/).

-_Ignore Query String_ modifies the cache key used at the Cloudflare edge to improve cache hit rates by reducing the number of unnecessary variations of an object that could be stored.
+_Ignore Query String_ modifies the cache key used at the Khulnasoft edge to improve cache hit rates by reducing the number of unnecessary variations of an object that could be stored.
 It does so by storing and serving the same object from the edge regardless of any query string key value pairs appearing in the request path.

-If you’re an Enterprise customer, you can get around these limitations by using Cloudflare [Custom Cache Keys](/cache/how-to/cache-keys/).
-You can request your cache keys from your Cloudflare Solutions Engineer.
+If you’re an Enterprise customer, you can get around these limitations by using Khulnasoft [Custom Cache Keys](/cache/how-to/cache-keys/).
+You can request your cache keys from your Khulnasoft Solutions Engineer.

 ___

-## Option 1 - Use Cloudflare Cache Keys in Page Rules
+## Option 1 - Use Khulnasoft Cache Keys in Page Rules

 Once your cache key is activated for your Enterprise domain, you can add it to Page Rules as shown below: